zalando-incubator/kube-ingress-aws-controller/deploy/README.md

   [external-dns](https://github.com/kubernetes-incubator/external-dns/)
   to manage DNS records for your Ingress specifications.

+## Configuration
+* Update the file ingress-controller.yaml.example following your needs and rename it to ingress-controller.yaml
+* Update the file skipper.yaml.example following your needs and rename it to skipper.yaml

 ## Install

+    # create a specific service account for skipper and ingress
+    % kubectl apply -f skipper_serviceaccount.yaml
+    % kubectl apply -f ingress-controller.yaml
     # install skipper an ingress http router
     % kubectl create -f deploy/skipper.yaml
     # install the controller which glues together AWS and the ingress implementation
     % kubectl create -f deploy/ingress-controller.yaml

+For more information regarding skipper's requirements have a look here [ingress-controller](https://opensource.zalando.com/skipper/kubernetes/ingress-controller/).

 If you have done this, you can use our [example](https://github.com/zalando-incubator/kube-ingress-aws-controller/tree/master/example)